 Keeping Well North West London is a staff support hub working in partnership with Central and North West London NHS Foundation Trust (CNWL) and West London NHS Trust.
-Our service aims to promote positive wellbeing and psychological support to all NHS staff in North West London, the London Ambulance service, and those providing care to others in the community, including staff in care and residential homes.
+Our service aims to promote positive wellbeing and psychological support to all NHS staff, health and social care staff who live or work in North West London.
+This also include the London Ambulance service, volunteers and those and providing care to others in the community.

 We accept referrals from anyone (including healthcare professionals).

 Our appointments are flexible to work around shift patterns and we are here to help.
 It’s quick and easy to start a conversation with our team, you can do this by: